What is Force?

 What Is Force - Conclusion

-At Morehouse, we educate our customers and provide solutions to you.
-Most of these solutions are available for free to help you make better measurements and can be found here.
+At Morehouse, we educate our customers and provide solutions.
+Most of these solutions, which help you make better measurements, are available for free and can be found here.

-We have been in business for over a century and focus on being the most recognized name in the force sensor calibration business.
-That vision comes from educating our customers on what matters most and having the proper discussions relating to what is force, and why force is important, so everyone understands the concepts.
+We have been in business for over a century and focus on being the most recognized name in force sensor calibration.
+That vision comes from educating our customers on what matters most and having the proper discussions about force and why force is important so everyone understands the concepts.

-Everything we do, we believe in changing how people think about force and torque calibration.
+We believe in changing how people think about force and torque calibration in everything we do.
 We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and how to focus on reducing them.

 In addition, Morehouse makes simple-to-use calibration products.
 We build excellent force equipment that is plumb, level, square, and rigid.
 Morehouse provides unparalleled calibration service with less than two-week lead times.
 Now that we answered What is Force, it might make sense to check out our other article on Why Force is Important

-Want to watch the video on why use Morehouse for your load cell calibration?
-That can be found @ https://www.youtube.com/watch?v=vgY4n4z3xGU&t=5s
+Want to watch the video on why you should use Morehouse for your load cell calibration?
+It can be found here.

-Please contact us @ 717-843-0081 to talk to a live person or email info@mhforce.com.
-Visit us on the web at mhforce.com.
+Please call 717-843-0081 to speak with a live person or email info@mhforce.com.
+You can also visit us on the web at mhforce.com.

 #What is Force